tmichniewski/MiniSpark/README.md

 ## Final word

-Concluding, this library is not about the API, which hardly brings anything new, but about the thinking.
+Concluding, this library is not about the API, which hardly brings anything new.

+Instead, this is about the thinking.
-The thinking of building enterprise class systems and their decomposition into smaller parts.
+The thinking about building enterprise class systems and their decomposition into smaller parts.
 Thinking about how to shape the small pieces of the system and then, how to glue them together.